PaulBratslavsky/launchpad-blog-example/blog.md

 ### Prerequisites

-- Your code pushed to GitHub
+- Your code pushed to your own GitHub repository
 - Created a [Strapi Cloud](https://strapi.io/cloud) account ( you can sign up via GitHub )
 - Have a [Vercel](https://vercel.com) account